bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfInterfaces_0Ld2$LnPrDifDpgIPKCH7t/Documentation.md

-Indicate the number of different interfaces of the access point.
+Indicates the number of different interfaces of the access point.